ELMIRA 2026: The Tenth International Conference on the State of Mark Twain Studies

 “Looking Back, Looking Forward”

-A candid, wide-ranging conversation with emeritus General Editor of the Mark Twain Papers and Project, Bob Hirst.
+A candid, wide-ranging conversation with emeritus General Editor of the Mark Twain Papers and Project, Robert Hirst.
 Bob—who Twain biographer Ron Powers has described as “the best friend Mark Twain ever had”—will discuss the Project’s evolution during his forty-five years at the helm, reflecting on both the challenges he faced and the landmark editorial achievements that are his scholarly legacy.

-Robert Hirst Emeritus General Editor
+Robert Hirst, General Editor Emeritus

 of the Mark Twain Papers and Project